vnerozin/cimlib/README.md

 ## Test

-Each function in library have simple test.
+Each function in library has simple test.
 To force full test use following
 command:
 ```
 make portable test